 Does your apartment or home have a room that doesn’t receive a lot of sunlight?
-Decorating it the same as a brightly lit room with leave it looking dingy and dark.
+Decorating it the same as a brightly lit room will leave it looking dingy and dark.
 Luckily, there are some clever tricks you can use to brighten the room without drastically changing anything or breaking your budget.
 Knowing how to use color, lighting, and décor to your advantage can easily help you brighten any dark room.

 Paint Walls Bright Colors

 Don’t Use Glossy Paint

 When painting your walls, you will want to use matte paint instead of glossy.
 The reason for this is all in how they reflect light.
 Matte walls reflect light equally in every direction, while glossy walls create glare.
-This glare does not allow light to evenly reflect throughout the whole room.
+This glare does not allow light to reflect throughout the whole room evenly.

 Replace Your Lightbulbs

-Lightbulbs with a lower CCT (correlated color temperature) give off warmer light that looks more like the glow that you would get from a fire.
+Lightbulbs with a lower CCT (correlated color temperature) give off warmer light that looks more like the glow you would get from a fire.
 Choosing lightbulbs with a higher CCT in the 5000K-6500K range gives the room a cooler tone, which more accurately mimics natural daylight.
 Changing the lights from a warm tone to a cool one can completely change the feel of a room.
 If this change is too drastic, consider lightbulbs with a slightly lower CCT.

 Lighten Up Your Flooring

-If you are able to, choose a lightly-colored carpet or wood flooring for your dark space.
+If you can, choose a lightly-colored carpet or wood flooring for your dark space.
 Another easy, affordable option is to buy a white or lightly colored rug to put down.
 This helps reflect light back up into the space and will make the entire room feel bigger.